The best local moving companies in Utah

 - Elevator reservation: Make sure to reserve your building’s elevator as soon as possible and review any moving day rules well in advance.

 - State licensing: Like in many other states, movers in Mississippi are regulated by the Mississippi Department of Transportation (MDOT).
 When considering hiring a local mover, you’ll want to check that they have an up-to-date MSPC Number.
 If they do, it means that they’re authorized to move household goods within the state.
-Make sure your moving company has the right licenses before you book with them.
+Make sure your moving company is fully licensed before you book.

-- Moving permits: You don’t need a moving permit in Mississippi, but it’s smart to check local parking regulations before moving day.
+- Moving permits: You don’t need a moving permit in Mississippi, but it’s a good idea to look into local parking rules before your move.

 - Change of address: Make sure to submit your USPS change of address form at least a week before moving.
 Once you set your move date, your mail will start forwarding to Mississippi right on schedule.
 Get started here.

-- Mover's insurance: Federal law requires interstate moving companies to provide you with basic insurance, called “released value protection,” for free.
+- Mover’s insurance: By law, interstate movers have to give you basic insurance known as “released value protection” at no extra cost.
 Released Value Protection is the cost-free choice provided by movers, but it offers minimal coverage.
 Movers are only responsible for up to 60 cents per pound per article.
 For comprehensive coverage of your items, consider exploring alternative options with your chosen moving company or a third-party insurance provider.

 Things to do in Mississippi